isovector/thinking-with-types/prose/fundamentals/2-kinds.markdown

 to restrict the sorts of types we can be dealing with.

 Promoted data constructors are of the wrong kind to ever exist at runtime, which raises the question "what good are they?"
 It's a little too soon to answer this in full glory, but without any other fancy type-level machinery, we can use them as phantom parameters.

 Imagine an application for managing sensitive data, which has built-in administrator functionality.
 Because it would be particularly bad if we accidentally leaked admin functionality to non-admins, we decide to turn a business logic error into a type error and ask the type system for help.

+> TODO(sandy): terrible example

 We can provide a `UserType` type, whose only purpose is to give us access to its promoted data constructors.